CSAFE-ISU/Longitudinal_Shoe_Study/Figshare_Metadata/Mat_Scan_Readme.txt

 - Method_Image_Replicate_Codebook.csv: Contains descriptions of the metadata encoded in each file name.
 - Variable_Codebook.csv: Contains descriptions of the auxiliary data collected along with the images (survey results, participant height and weight, number of steps, etc.)

-- FilmScanImages.zip
+- ShoePressureScanFiles.zip
-Contains the scans of the shoe prints taken with the 2D Digital scan methodology.
+Contains the scans of the shoe prints taken with the mat scan methodology.
 Images are named with respect to the following convention:
   `{ID#}_{Date}_{Method}_{Image#}_{Rep#}_{ID of technician(s)}` where:
   - ID# is a 6 digit number followed by {RL} indicating right (R), or left (L) shoe.
 The first three digits are the shoe ID and the second three digits are a checksum.
   - Date, in yyyymmdd format, indicating the date the data was collected (not the date the shoes were turned in for data collection).